-We reported material weaknesses in our internal control over financial reporting as of December 31, 2005 to 2011, and concluded that our disclosure controls and procedures and our internal control over financial reporting were not effective as of December 31, 2006 to 2011.
+We reported material weaknesses in our internal control over financial reporting as of December 31, 2005 to 2011, and our management concluded that our disclosure controls and procedures and our internal control over financial reporting were not effective for that period.
 However, since the year ending December 31, 2012, we have not identified any material weaknesses in our internal control over financial reporting.
-Our management concluded that our disclosure controls and procedures and our internal control over financial reporting were effective as of December 31, 2012 to 2014.
+Our management concluded that our disclosure controls and procedures and our internal control over financial reporting were effective as of December 31, 2012 to 2015.
 See "Item 15.
 Controls and Procedures."
-Our independent registered public accounting firm has expressed an unqualified opinion on the effectiveness of our internal control over financial reporting as of December 31, 2012 to 2014.
+Our independent registered public accounting firm has expressed an unqualified opinion on the effectiveness of our internal control over financial reporting as of December 31, 2012 to 2015.